RajuGoudAdula/RajuGoudAdula/README.md

-- 👋 Hi, I’m @RajuGoudAdula
+- 👋 Hi, I’m @Adula Raju Goud
 - 🌱 I’m currently a third-year Computer Science student at Keshav Memorial Engineering College, affiliated with Osmania University.
 -  I'm passionate about software development and algorithms, aiming to excel in competitive exams and contribute to innovative projects.